Brit-Am Movement History

 "Ephraim" includes a chapter the sources for which and some of the opinions expressed therein were supplied by Israel Feld.

-In the meantime through Israel Feld we had met Azriel ben Moshe a new immigrant from Britain though born in Rumania.
-Azriel had a youth group of his own known as "Bnei Geulah" (The Children of Redemption) which more or less merged with what we were doing.
-This was to be a Movement rather than a formal organization.
-We had already been using the term Brit-Am almost from the beginning and continued to do so.
+In the meantime we had met Azriel ben Moshe a new immigrant from Britain though born in Rumania.
 In ca. 1995 Azriel traveled to Europe and on behalf of Brit-Am made contacts in the Netherlands, Britain, and Ulster.

 Yair gave a series of talks in Jerusalem on the Brit-Am subject.
 During these talks we met future Brit-Am supporters Cecil and Donna Davis and their son, Don.
-Cecil and Donna are of mixed Amerindian Scottish-British stock.
-Cecil is a former professional jet-fighter pilot.
+Cecil and Donna were of mixed Amerindian Scottish-British stock.
+Cecil was a former professional jet-fighter pilot.
 Don works in web marketing.

 The Brit-Am talks at first were organized by Aryeh Galin from the Root and Branch Society.
 Aryeh was one of our earlier supporters.